medy17/dropsilk/README.md

 -   **High-Performance Architecture:**
     -   **Web Worker:** File reading and chunking are offloaded to a background thread to keep the UI perfectly responsive.
     -   **OPFS "Safe Mode":** For very large files, DropSilk can write directly to the Origin Private File System, preventing browser memory crashes.
+    -   **Zero-Cost Idle UI:** Animations are programmatically paused when hidden or disabled, ensuring the UI consumes no CPU at idle for a smooth experience.
     -   **Adjustable Chunk Size:** Advanced users can tune transfer performance for their network conditions.
 -   **Rich Transfer Management:**
     -   Multi-file and folder uploads.